 - Working space (A table, island, or a space that's at least 3x3 feet (1m x 1m), with room to walk around it.)

-- Rolling Pin (Long and thin if you plan to use it exclusively, or regular baking pin if you want to use your hands more.)
+- Rolling Pin (Long and thin if you plan to use it exclusively, or a regular baking pin if you want to use your hands more.)

 - Saran wrap (Plastic or cling wrap.)